Empirical Distributions of Eigenvalues of Product Ensembles: Abstract

 \section{Abstract}

-We study the limits of the empirical distributions of the eigenvalues of two $n$ by $n$ matrices as $n$ goes to infinity.
-The first one is the product of $m$ i.i.d. (complex) Ginibre ensembles, and the second one is that of truncations of $m$ independent Haar unitary matrices with sizes $n_j\times n_j$ for $1\leq j \leq m$.
-Assuming $m$ depends on $n$, by using the special structures of the eigenvalues of the two matrices we developed, explicit limits of spectral distributions are obtained regardless of the speed of $m$ compared to $n$.
-In particular, we show a rich feature of the limits for the second matrix as $n_j/n$'s vary.
-Some general results on arbitrary rotation-invariant determinantal point processes are also derived.
+Assume a finite set of complex random variables form a determinantal point process, we obtain a theorem on the limit of the empirical distribution of these random variables.
+The result is applied to two types of $n$ by $n$ random matrices as $n$ goes to infinity.
+The first one is the product of $m$ i.i.d. (complex) Ginibre ensembles, and the second one is the product of truncations of $m$ independent Haar unitary matrices with sizes $n_j\times n_j$ for $1\leq j \leq m$.
+Assuming $m$ depends on $n$, by using the special structures of the eigenvalues we developed, explicit limits of spectral distributions are obtained regardless of the speed of $m$ compared to $n$.
+For the product of $m$ Ginibre ensembles, as $m$ is fixed, the limiting distribution is known by various authors, e.g., G\"{o}tze and Tikhomirov (2010), Bordenave (2011), O'Rourke and Soshnikov (2011) and O'Rourke {\it et al}.
+(2014).
+Our results hold for any $m\geq 1$ which may depend on $n$.
+For the product of truncations of Haar-invariant unitary matrices, we show a rich feature of the limiting distribution as $n_j/n$'s vary.
+In addition, some general results on arbitrary rotation-invariant determinantal point processes are also derived.
+Especially, we obtain an inequality for the fourth moment of linear statistics of complex random variables forming a determinantal point process.
+This inequality is known for the complex Ginibre ensemble only [Hwang (1986)].
+Our method is the determinantal point process rather than the contour integral by Hwang.

 \textbf{Keywords:\/} non-symmetric random matrix, eigenvalue, empirical distribution, determinantal point process.

 \textbf{AMS 2000 Subject Classification:} Primary: 15A52;\, Secondary: 60F99, 60G55, 62H10.\\